-Integration of North Monterey County Drought Contingency Plan and U.S. Bureau of Reclamation Salinas/Carmel Rivers Basins Studies
+North Monterey County Drought Contingency Plan and U.S. Bureau of Reclamation Salinas/Carmel Rivers Basins Studies

-The common goal is to meet the needs of reliable, affordable water, and address the impacts of climate change.
-To do this, the U.S. Bureau of Reclamation is investing in a comprehensive approach to developing climate resiliency: the WaterSMART Basin Studies (Basin Studies) and the Water SMART Drought Contingency Plan (DCP) grants.
+The common goal of these studies is to meet the needs of reliable, affordable water, and address the impacts of climate change.
+To do this, the U.S. Bureau of Reclamation is investing in a comprehensive approach to developing climate resiliency through WaterSMART programs.